yavuztas/yavuztas.github.io/_posts/2019-08-10-java8-utility-class.markdown

 System.out.println(joined);

 {% endhighlight %}
-Last, we will see the outputs of the joined elements:
+Last, we will see the output, maximum of **3** elements joined:
 {% highlight java %}
 apple, banana, orange, ...
 {% endhighlight %}
 ### Finally
-Today, **we explained how to implement a simple utility class for collections by the help of Java 8 Stream API**.
+In this tutorial, **we explained how to implement a simple utility class for collections by the help of Java 8 Stream API**.

 There are many possible methods to implement which are likely to come in handy when we are dealing with collections.